Chapter 22:

 “Lucan di Almarath!”

-They took a deep breath, then they stepped under the high roof of the Lords Tent.
+They took a deep breath and stepped under the high roof of the Lords' Tent.

-Servants hurried back and forth, collecting lists, checking seals and records, delivering food and drinks and everywhere, light flickered from brass lamps dangling from the ceiling.
+Servants hurried back and forth, collecting lists, checking seals and records, delivering food and drinks.

 On a raised dais beneath a vast domed canopy, a group of men in heavy armor sat enthroned.